gaia-platform/GaiaPlatform/demos/scripts/gremlin/README.md

 ## airport_one_edge.groovy

-These queries are meant to be used with graph data from gaia-airport-one-edge.graphml.
+These queries are meant to be used with graph data from *gaia-airport-one-edge.graphml*.

 This is a schema in which airline nodes are not connected and there is just one type of edge: routes, which connect airport nodes: